rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 ### Why This Structure Matters

-**Separation of Concerns**: Configuration is separated from application logic, making it easier to deploy across different environments (development, staging, production).
+**Separation of Concerns** ensures that configuration is separated from application logic, making it easier to deploy the same code across different environments such as development, staging, and production without modification.

-**SRE Instrumentation**: The application includes Prometheus metrics, structured logging, and health endpoints that Kubernetes and monitoring systems expect.
+**SRE Instrumentation** is built into the application architecture.
+The application includes Prometheus metrics, structured logging, and health endpoints that Kubernetes and monitoring systems expect in production deployments.

-**Production Readiness**: This isn't a "toy" application - it's structured like applications you'll work with in real SRE environments.
+**Production Readiness** means this isn't a simplified tutorial application.
+It's structured like applications you'll encounter in real SRE environments, with proper error handling, configuration management, and observability patterns.

 ### Key Files and Their Purpose

-**`app/main.py`** - The heart of your application containing:
-- Flask web server with multiple endpoints
-- Prometheus metrics collection for observability
-- Structured logging for better troubleshooting
-- Health check endpoints for Kubernetes deployment

-**`app/config.py`** - Configuration management that:
-- Handles different environments (development vs production)
+The **main.py** file contains the heart of your application including the Flask web server with multiple endpoints, Prometheus metrics collection for observability, structured logging for better troubleshooting, and health check endpoints required for Kubernetes deployment.

-- Manages settings through environment variables
-- Provides sensible defaults for local development
+The **config.py** file handles configuration management across different environments.
+It manages settings through environment variables and provides sensible defaults for local development while allowing production overrides.

-**`requirements.txt`** - Dependency management specifying:
-- Flask for the web framework
-- Prometheus client for metrics collection
-- Structured logging libraries for better observability
+The **requirements.txt** file specifies all Python dependencies including Flask for the web framework, prometheus_client for metrics collection, and structured logging libraries for better observability.

 ---